RobinHerbots/Inputmask/README_date.md

 ## outputFormat
 Unmasking format
 ## min
 Minimum value.
-This needs to be in the same format as the inputfornat
+This needs to be in the same format as the inputformat
 ## max
 Maximum value.
-This needs to be in the same format as the inputfornat,
+This needs to be in the same format as the inputformat,